Siege of Petersburg: Fair Oaks and Darbytown Road (October 27–28)

 In combination with movements against the Boydton Plank Road at Petersburg, Benjamin Butler attacked the Richmond defenses along Darbytown Road with the X Corps.
-The XVIII Corps marched north to Fair Oaks where it was soundly repulsed by Field's Confederate division.
+The XVIII Corps marched north to Fair Oaks where it was repulsed by Field's Confederate division.
 Confederate forces counterattacked, taking some 600 prisoners.
 The Richmond defenses remained intact.
-Of Grant's offensives north of the James River, this was repulsed most easily.

 Boydton Plank Road (October 27–28)

 Directed by Hancock, divisions from three Union corps (II, V, and IX) and Gregg's cavalry division, numbering more than 30,000 men, withdrew from the Petersburg lines and marched west to operate against the Boydton Plank Road and South Side Railroad.
 The initial Union advance on October 27 gained the Boydton Plank Road, a major campaign objective.
-But that afternoon, a counterattack near Burgess' Mill spearheaded by Henry Heth's division, and Wade Hampton's cavalry isolated the II Corps and forced a retreat.
+But that afternoon, a counterattack near Burgess' Mill spearheaded by Heth's division, and Hampton's cavalry isolated the II Corps and forced a retreat.
 The Confederates retained control of the Boydton Plank Road for the rest of the winter.
 It marked the last battle for Hancock, who resigned from field command because of wounds sustained at Gettysburg.